Meeting ID: 837 5337 6615

 Assignment - Who is an influential figure in your life?
 Go through this process and write a song about them (mother, father, sister, brother, aunt, uncle, grandparent, friend, historic figure, etc.)

-Bring this song to share in class one week from Thursday!
+Bring this song to share in class on April 24th!

 Notebook - What are some stories that inspire your life?
 Write a list in your notebook to revisit when you are stuck on something to write